SuhasKamate/Business_Management_Project/README.md

 ## Database :

 MySQL can be used as the database for this project.
-The database connection can be configured in the application.properties file, with the appropriate values for the following properties: spring.datasource.name=[Your Database Name] <br>
+The database connection can be configured in the application.properties file, with the appropriate values for the following properties: <br>
+spring.datasource.name=[Your Database Name] <br>
 spring.datasource.url=jdbc:mysql://localhost:3306/[Your Database Name] <br>
 spring.datasource.password=[Your password] <br>